 Conveying Authentication and Authorization Information

-As service-oriented solutions have risen in popularity, standards bodies have developed various specifications and token profiles used to convey authentication and authorization information throughout a SOA ecosystem.
-When an actor initiates an interaction with a service, that service may call other intermediate services on behalf of the initiator of the transaction.
-When orchestration solutions combine multiple distributed services, each component of the orchestration may need to understand information about the initiator in order to provide proper access control to its data.
+When an actor initiates an interaction with a service, that service may call other intermediate services on behalf of the initiator.
+As orchestration solutions combine multiple distributed services, each component of the orchestration may need to understand information about the initiator as well as the intermediaries in order to provide proper access control to its data.
 This is a challenge both within and between ownership domains.

-The security concerns related to conveying authentication and authorization information throughout intermediaries provide some complexity.
+The security concerns related to conveying authentication and authorization information throughout intermediaries introduce some complexity.
 Although an actor may directly authenticate to a service provider, that service provider may interact with other service providers in order to carry out its functionality, possibly without the knowledge of the initiator.
 There may therefore be privacy and confidentiality concerns related to conveying security information about the initiating actor.
 There may also be issues related to authorization, in that the initiating actor may need to explicitly delegate consent for intermediate services to act on the initiator’s behalf.

 The following sections cover two approaches for conveying authentication and authorization information in a SOA ecosystem.
 These approaches involves conveying sufficient attributes, as discussed in section 5.2.1.3, which may be a single unique identifier or a set of identifiers that can be used in access control decisions.